Materials-Consortia/OPTIMADE/optimade.rst

 The URL query parameter :query-param:`include` is OPTIONAL for both clients and API implementations.
 The meaning of these URL query parameters are as defined above in section `Entry Listing URL Query Parameters`_.

-One additional query parameter :query-param:`property_slices` MUST be handled by the API implementation either as defined below or by returning the error :http-error:`501 Not Implemented`:
+One additional query parameter :query-param:`dimension_slices` MUST be handled by the API implementation either as defined below or by returning the error :http-error:`501 Not Implemented`:

-- **property\_slices**: A number of slice specifications to request only parts of list properties for the functionality described in `Slices of list properties`_.
+- **dimension\_slices**: A number of slice specifications to request only parts of list properties for the functionality described in `Slices of list properties`_.

   The query parameter contains a comma-separated (",", ASCII symbol 44 dec) list of slice specifications.
   Each slice specification consists of a dimension name followed by the left square bracket character ("[", ASCII symbol 91 dec), a slice, and the right square bracket character ("]", ASCII symbol 93 dec).